5 Common Misconceptions About Mental Illness (& How to Improve Your Mental Wellbeing)

 People with mental illness, such as schizophrenia or depression are more likely than the average person to take drugs or engage in problematic drinking, in an attempt to escape the awful symptoms they are experiencing.

-A study from 2015 by Ragnar Nesvåg and colleagues revealed that the rate of diagnosed substance-use disorders were at 25.1 per cent for schizophrenia, 20.1 per cent for bipolar disorder and 10.9 per cent for depression.
+A study from 2015 by Ragnar Nesvåg and colleagues revealed that the rate of diagnosed substance-use disorders was at 25.1 percent for schizophrenia, 20.1 percent for bipolar disorder and 10.9 percent for depression.

 It seems that substance abuse is the link here, not the mental illness per se.
 Mental illness alone is not an indicator of violent tendencies.

 This means that the emotional and physical distance we keep from people with mental illness is unfounded but also devastating for those affected.